nt-williams/lmtp/README.md

 with continuous or multivalued treatments, violations of the positivity assumption are likely to occur.
 MTPs offer a solution to this problem.**

-## Can lmtp estimation other effects?
+## Can lmtp estimate other effects?

 Yes\! **lmtp** can estimate the effects of deterministic, static treatment effects (such as the ATE) and deterministic, dynamic treatment